-Death by Dangerous Driving Compensation
+Death by Dangerous Driving Compensation Guide 2023

-Section 1 of the Road Traffic Act 1988 (as substituted by the Road Traffic Act 1991);
+Section 1 of the Road Traffic Act 1988 (as substituted by the Road Traffic Act 1991) provides:

-‘When the suspect’s driving is a cause or factor in the death of another person and the driving was dangerous.’
+‘When the suspect’s driving is a cause or factor in the death of another person, and the driving was dangerous.’

-By “dangerous” we mean within the meaning of section 2A of the RTA 1988, i.e.
+By ‘dangerous’, we mean within the meaning of section 2A of the RTA 1988, i.e.

-‘the standard of driving falls far below what would be expected of a competent and careful driver and it would be obvious to a competent and careful driver that driving in that way would be dangerous.’
+‘the standard of driving falls far below what would be expected of a competent and careful driver, and it would be obvious to a competent and careful driver that driving in that way would be dangerous.’

-The criminal sanction is14 years’ imprisonment, by virtue of the Criminal Justice Act 2003, and/or an unlimited fine.
+The criminal sanction is 14 years’ imprisonment, by virtue of the Criminal Justice Act 2003, and/or an unlimited fine.

 - The criminal driver must have played a part not simply in creating the occasion for the fatal accident, i.e. causation in the “but for” sense, but in bringing it about;